 Challenges For Parents And Children

 For many, working from home presents its own set of challenges.
-Parents must adapt to new routines, adjust to remote work tools (does everyone have a second monitor?), and maybe, hardest of all, maintain a high level of productivity while worrying about COVID-19, family, and the ensuing recession.
+Parents must adapt to new routines, adjust to remote work tools (does everyone have a second monitor?), and maybe, hardest of all, maintain a high level of productivity while worrying about COVID-19 and family.
 Managing professional and familial expectations can be overwhelming, but it doesn’t have to be.
 Here are some tips to help you along:

 - Set a schedule for the day